JJ-8/CTFNote/README.md

 Then, visit 127.0.0.1 and create your first account, which will automatically be provided with admin privileges.

+Please note that CTFNote is only available from `127.0.0.1:8080`.
+Please use nginx to make it available over HTTPS.

 ### nginx

 An example configuration for `nginx` on the host looks like this: